 Marie and Albert Brown filed for a patent on August 1, 1966, under the title, “Home Security System Utilizing Television Surveillance.”
 Their application was approved on December 2, 1969.
 Brown’s invention gained her well-deserved recognition, including an award from the National Scientists Committee (no year for the award can be identified) and an interview with The New York Times on December 6, 1969.

 Brown’s invention laid the foundation for later security systems that make use of its features such as video monitoring, remote-controlled door locks, push-button alarm triggers, instant messaging to security providers and police, as well as two-way voice communication.
-Her invention is still used by small businesses, small offices, single-family homes, and multi-unit dwellings such as apartments and condos.
+Her invention is still used by small businesses, small offices, single-family homes, and multi-unit dwellings such as apartments and condominiums.
 The Browns’ patent was later referenced by thirteen other inventors including some as recently as 2013.

 Brown was the mother of two children, one of whom, Norma Brown, went on to become a nurse and inventor.